What is the California Child Abuse Central Index?

 Minors – Persons under the age of 18 when they are placed on the Child Abuse Central Index will remain on the CACI for 10 years after the incident which resulted in their CACI listing.
 If after 10 years there have been no additional reports of child abuse or neglect, they will be automatically deleted from the database.
 However, some persons who should be removed are not, so if you were placed on the CACI before you were 18, you should double check to see if your name has been removed ten years after the incident for which you were placed on the CACI.

-Victims - Individuals listed in the CACI only as victims may petition to have their name removed at 18 years old.
+Victims - Individuals listed in the CACI only as victims may petition to have their name removed when they are 18 years old.
 This may be done by sending a notarized letter to the California Department of Justice.
 The letter must contain your name, date of birth, social security number, and address.

 How do I request a grievance hearing?